Did God Give Humans Free Will?

 Having free will means that, God does not force man to love Him.
 God does not force man to follow Him.
 God does not force Himself upon humanity.
 God does not force man to do the right thing.
 God gives man the ability to make a choice between alternatives.

 So every single day, man has a free will choice between right and wrong; good and evil; light and darkness; blessing and cursing; life and death; God and satan.

 Every choice we make in life can have good or bad consequences.
 The problem of evil and the bad experiences we have in life, partly exist because mankind uses his free will to make bad choices.
 For example, we may choose hatred instead of love; or bitterness instead of forgiveness; or violence instead of peace; or lies instead of truth.

-So even though God gives us free will, the choices we make can bear either good or bad results, depending upon the choice.
+So even though God gives us free will, the choices we make can bare either good or bad results, depending upon the choice.

 For example, even though God gives man free will to choose, God also advises man about the benefits of making good choices.
 He also warns people about the consequences of making bad choices.

 So in Deuteronomy 30:16-18 God says the following: